pranavkrgupta/WeatherSense/README.md

 - React.js for the frontend UI.
 - Tailwind CSS for styling.
-- OpenWeatherMap API for weather data.
+- open-meteo API for weather data.
 -

 ## Installation